In brief: not yet.

-- Vacancy sensors cost $15 each and cover about 100 square feet each.
-For an commercial space where 50% of the lighting is in common areas and 50% in rooms, the per square foot cost of vacancy sensors is 7.5 cents per square foot.
+Vacancy sensors cost $15 each and cover about 100 square feet each.
+For a commercial space where 50% of the lighting is in common areas and 50% in rooms, the per square foot cost of vacancy sensors is 7.5 cents per square foot.

-- Sensors can cut your lighting consumption in affected areas by half - a hugely worthwhile investment, and one that does not require a network.
+Sensors can cut your lighting consumption in affected areas by half—a hugely worthwhile investment, and one that doesn’t require a network.

 We think the above lighting control measures make financial sense and should be incorporated in most commercial facilities.
 Looking then at the functions served specifically by networking to determine the value of "smart" lighting, we focus on things like the lowering of light levels in common areas and daylight harvesting.

 In aggregate, these networking-specific benefits affect 20-30% of the square footage of a facility and can have a 20-50% savings impact on those areas.
-We arrive at a 5-15% total savings, which feels in our experience like an appropriate range of expectations.
+We arrive at a 5-15% total savings, which, in our experience, feels like an appropriate range of expectations.

 Do networked lighting systems make economic sense?